Unit of study_

 At the completion of this unit, you should be able to:

 • LO1.
-Through an analysis and evaluation of aspects of the philosophy of criminal law, students should acquire an understanding of the connections between philosophy and criminal laws, practices.
+Through the analysis and evaluation of aspects of the philosophy of criminal law, develop an understanding of the connections between philosophy and criminal law and its practices.

 • LO2.
-Students should be able to identify the theoretical and thematic interconnections between criminal law doctrines through a philosophical analysis.
+Identify the theoretical and thematic interconnections between criminal law doctrines through philosophical analysis.

 • LO3.
-Students should develop a familiarity with a range of different theoretical traditions in philosophy of criminal law and be able to engage in critical reading of works of philosophy of criminal law, legal theory and related fields.
+Demonstrate familiarity with a range of theoretical traditions in the philosophy of criminal law, and engage critically with works in philosophy of criminal law, legal theory, and related fields.

 • LO4.
-Students should develop the ability to evaluate and synthesise in a contemporary context the knowledge acquired from class discussion and readings.
+Evaluate and synthesise, in a contemporary context, the knowledge acquired from class discussions and readings.

 Unit availability